noppa/touchindex/README.md

 npx touchindex html js css
 ```

-and then open the geneated `index.html` file in your browser, or use a
+and then open the generated `index.html` file in your browser, or use a
 tool like [http-server](https://github.com/indexzero/http-server) to serve the files.